What is a Radiologist?

 Speaking: Talking to others to convey information effectively.

-In 2016, there was an estimated number of 372,400 jobs in the United States for Radiologist.
+In the United States, there were 372,400 jobs for Radiologist in 2016.
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 42,300 new jobs for Radiologist by 2026.
 There will be an estimated 14,300 positions for Radiologist per year.

 The states with the most job growth for Radiologist are Arizona, Alaska, and Utah.
 Watch out if you plan on working in Connecticut, Rhode Island, or Illinois.
 These states have the worst job growth for this type of profession.